-Recorders often undertake digitisation themselves using their own software, but GiGL can carry out, or share the load for, this task if preferred.
+Recorders often undertake digitisation themselves using their own software, but GiGL can assist with this task if preferred.
 We have in-house data entry skills and can work with paper files, digital scans, MapMate, Excel or Recorder files.

 Help with validation and verification

 Having records in a digital form also helps recorders to validate and verify their own records and make changes when necessary.

 Following digitisation, we can return records with preliminary validation.
 The recorder can then work through the records more easily and verify or edit records as necessary, before they are entered into the GiGL database or used.

 Read more about this digitisation, validation and verification in action here

 Existing records for your area